 Robert (Rob) Kunicki is Director for New Student & Family Programs, effective January 2022.
 Previously, he was Assistant Director for Student Success, Assessment, and Enrollment Initiatives in the Division of Enrollment Management & Strategic Academic Initiatives at Baruch College.
 Rob brings to his new role experience working in New Student Orientation, First-Year Seminar Peer Mentoring, Fraternity and Sorority Life, Pre-College Programs, Student Success Programs, and Assessment.
 He was also an adjunct instructor of Mathematics.
 As Director, Rob’s responsibilities include managing fiscal affairs; supervising and evaluating staff; executing Fall Student Convocation, Days of Welcome, and Family Orientation; selecting, training, and supervising instructors to lead First Year and Transfer Seminars (FYS 1000 & TRA 2000); collaborating with faculty on the selection of the First Year Text; as well as programming for and engaging new and transfer students in their transition to and success at the College.
 His additional responsibility includes outreach to and engagement of families.
 A first-generation college student, Rob holds a BSEd in Adolescence Education with a concentration in Mathematics and an MSEd in Teaching English to Speakers of Other Languages from St. John’s University.
-He also holds a MA in Higher Education Administration from Stony Brook University.
-Presently, Rob is finishing up his Ph.D. in Urban Education at the CUNY Graduate Center.
+He also holds a MA in Higher Education Administration from Stony Brook University and a Ph.D. in Urban Education from the CUNY Graduate Center.
 His scholarship focuses on college student retention, degree completion, and Latinos in higher education.

 Assistant Director, New Student & Family Programs